Drug & Alcohol Rehab in West Sussex

 Unfortunately, withdrawing from any addictive substance means that you will experience withdrawal symptoms, which can make the process incredibly difficult and challenging.

-Whilst some people only experience one or two of these symptoms, otherwise can experience a few all at once.
+Whilst some people only experience one or two of these symptoms, others can experience several at once.
 These symptoms usually start within just a few hours into the detox and can last up to a week.

 Whilst many people put off detoxing and recovering due to the fear surrounding withdrawal symptoms, many people find the experience the most rewarding and life-changing.